MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.225-7045.md

 *Alternate III.* As prescribed in 225.7503(b) and (b)(4), use the following clause, which adds *South Caucasus/Central and South Asian (SC/CASA) state* and *SC/CASA state construction material* to paragraph (a), uses a different paragraph (b) and introductory text for paragraph (c) than the basic clause, and adds paragraph (d):

-Balance of Payments Program—Construction Material Under Trade Agreements—Alternate III (JAN 2023)
+Balance of Payments Program—Construction Material Under Trade Agreements—Alternate III (OCT 2023)

 (a) *Definitions.* As used in this clause—